antu3199/CalculatorChallenge/README.md

 Restrictions:
 - Must use Object Oriented features if the language supports it
+  - Should have fields num1, num2, operation, and functions run() (main loop), calculate(), clear()
+  - calculate() will only be called after all fields have been assigned.
 - Multiplication must be done using loops

 Example: